Design and Technology

 - mind maps

 Employability is promoted within projects/courses by linking activities to real life situations and careers.
+In Resistant Materials students undergo the BTEC Construction Entry Level (E3) course from Year 12.
+This develops their home improvement skills which contains transferable knowledge and can be used if students choose to follow a career in trades.
 High profile celebrities such as Jamie Oliver are used to help inspire students like those doing the BTEC (levels 1 and 2) in Jamie’s Home Cooking Skills.
-In March 2012 a group of year 11 students won a special award for their entry in the National Jamie Oliver Home Cooking Skills competition.